neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `jobs.<job-id>.http_auth`

-Control whether the HTTP port exposed by the job requires the Neu.ro Platform authentication for access.
+**Optional** Control whether the HTTP port exposed by the job requires the Neu.ro Platform authentication for access.

 You may want to disable the authentication to allow everybody to access your job's exposed web resource.